The first step in enrolling your child in the Secondary ESL program is to have them assessed.

 How does a Newcomer register a child in grades 9-12?

-- The student and parents attend an appointment with the required documentation.
+- The student and parent attend an appointment with the required documentation.

-- At the time of the assessment, the assessor will determine the appropriate school and make an appointment for the student.
+- At the time of the assessment, the assessor will determine the appropriate school and provide school contact information to the parent or book a school appointment directly.

-- The student goes to that school at the scheduled appointment time, registers and begins classes.
+- The student and parent go to that school at the scheduled appointment time to register.

 Phone (905) 521-2554 and book an assessment today!